dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 ![Image](https://cdn.discordapp.com/attachments/879667478916120596/880395324412289094/unknown.png)

 #### What the Lieutenant does
 His aura slows you down by 50%.
 Due to this and his power selection it's a very likely candidate to be skipped in any dungeon where the final boss does not require heavy movement.
 He'll cast a debuff named Biting Cold on a player, do not stand near them as that does damage in an AoE around them.
-Periodically casts Forst Lance in front of him, dodge it or take massive damage and get knocked away.
+Periodically casts Frost Lance in front of him, dodge it or take massive damage and get knocked away.
 He'll cast Cold Snap, an ability that spawns ice orbs around him, just move away from them to avoid taking damage

 #### What power to take